Thank you so much for your support!

 The farm stand will also be open during this time.

-We will be limiting attendance at our peak times, and especially on the weekends.
+We will be limiting attendance this year at our patch in accordance to local COVID-19 guidelines.
 We ask that you pick your pumpkin, take your pictures, and gather your goodies in a timely manner.
-We will have a time limit on your time in the patch.
-Please plan on having ample time for your visit and expect lines.
-We strongly recommend that you bring your own cart this year.
+We will have a 1 hour time limit on your time in the patch.
+We also strongly recommend that you bring your own cart this year.

 Drinks and snacks will be available for sale during the week.
 We will have food available on the weekends!